“If a house is divided against itself, that house will not be able to stand.” Never has a phrase as old as humankind has so much relevance.

-The North Korea vs. United States crisis worsens as Trump continues to direct provocative and disrespectful language, agitating Kim Jong-un.
-Trump’s inability to speak diplomatically, especially during such a volatile era, may be the spark that ignites the globe into World War III.
+North Korea vs. United States crisis worsens as Trump continues to direct provocative and disrespectful language, agitating Kim Jong-un.
+Trump’s inability to speak diplomatically, especially during such a volatile era, maybe the spark that ignites the globe into World War III.

 Between his: nasty response to the mayor of San Juan, Puerto Rico, calling NFL players protesting during the National Anthem “sons of bitches” and his “on both sides” statement during the Charlottesville, Va. controversy, his misogynistic views regarding women, his negative actions toward transgender military personnel, his delay in disavowing David Duke’s views after Duke’s endorsement of Trump, his seemingly endless efforts to try and dismantle the Affordable Health Care Act and the Deferred Action for Children Arrivals Act — commonly known by its acronym D.A.C.A.; it is clear we are living in uncharted times in our American journey.

 This week, a thunderous boo during the National Anthem at football stadiums across the country reminded us of the Colosseum.
 80% of the players are black; but the majority-white crowd demanded the players just play football, publicly disapproving of their First Amendment rights.

 When was the last time a presidential administration witnessed so many resignations, demotions, and staff members getting fired?
 I can’t remember a time that there has been such chaos and confusion in the executive branch.